 - Use mobile wallets and keep only a limited amount of money in it at all times.
 Even if some fraud happens only that amount of money would be at risk.

-- Use the debit card of a bank account where you don’t keep a lot of money.
+- Use the debit card of a bank account in which you don’t keep a lot of money.
 Just keep some money in that account for your usage.
 Once exhausted transfer some more.
 This way only the money in that particular account would be at risk if something goes wrong.

 Folks, that’s all for now.
 Please let me know in the comments what you think about it and if you want to know anything more about it.